Holberton-Uy/hbnb-doc/part2/task_05_review.md

 **Explanation:**

 - The `POST` endpoint handles the creation of a new review, while `GET`, `PUT`, and `DELETE` endpoints manage review retrieval, updates, and deletion.
-- The `GET /api/v1/places/<place_id>/reviews` endpoint is specific to retrieving all reviews associated with a particular place.
+- The `GET /api/v1/places/<place_id>/reviews` endpoint is defined in the `places.py` file, under the `places` namespace, to avoid confusing route paths.
 - Placeholders are provided, but you need to implement the logic that handles relationships between reviews, users, and places.

 > [!IMPORTANT]